MannLabs/proteomics_lab_agent/data/glossary.md

 - A scan mode where a mass spectrometer acquires first a survey scan (MS1) to find the precursors for selection
 - Selects the most abundant precursor ions for fragmentation and MS/MS analysis
 - The selection of precursors is based on their intensity in the initial full scan
-- Examples of DDDA methods include dda-PASEF
+- Examples of DDA methods include dda-PASEF

 # Data-Independent Acquisition (DIA)
 - A scan mode that acquires fragment ion spectra (MS2) for all precursor ions within a defined m/z range